dns-groot/Ferret/DifferentialTesting/Implementations/README.md

         coredns, yadifa, maradns, trustdns} The docker image name of the implementation to start a container.
     -p UNUSED_PORT                          An unused host port to map to port 53 of the container.
-    -c CONTAINER_NAME                       A name for the container. (default: Random Docker generated name) -l, --latest                            Serve using the latest image.
+    -c CONTAINER_NAME                       A name for the container. (default: Random Docker generated name) -l, --latest                            Serve using the latest image tag.
     </pre>

 3. Query from the host machine using: